 During my conversation with Eric Eberhardt of URL2LA, we discussed some ideas he has about different iterations of the “You Are Listening To” project.
 One idea he wants to explore is allowing people to contribute to the audio stream, à la Twitter.
 This idea brings to mind another radio project I have been obsessed with called “Radio Net.”
 For two hours on 200 NPR stations in 1977, sound artist Max Neuhaus conducted a massive experimental audio symphony using processed sound from callers all around the nation.
 It’s a vivid reminder of the audacious experimental artistic force NPR once was (but no longer wants to be).

 This Radio Net piece was originally broadcast on Re:sound from the Third Coast International Audio Festival in 2005.
-I have a streaming version of it on my personal website.
-I appended my Radio Net story to this episode to make an extra long podcast this week.
+I appended my Radio Net story to this episode to make an extra-long podcast this week.
 So you better subscribe or you’ll miss out!

 youarelistening.to really is an interesting sound installation to listen to.
 I’m probably going to spend a lot of my free time listening to the SF feed.
 Thanks Roman for introducing this to us. :)

 Great show, really ear-opening.
 What was that band that Roman mentions at 9:22?
 Miuwa?
 Muwa?
 Really need that track…